ad4mvojtech/efd/06-thesis/index.md

 The Xencelabs Pen Tablet Medium Bundle is the best drawing tablet for animation overall.
 Xencelabs is one of the newer brands making high-quality tablets for animation.

 This isn't as large as the Wacom Cintiq 16, coming in at 13-inches the Xencelabs fits neatly with an Apple MacBook or iPad Pro – demonstrating its mobile credentials.
 This is a graphics tablet, not a pen display or computer tablet, so you'll need a device to plug it into.

-The quality is excellent and the bundle of goodies really sets you up for work – the Quick Key remote is a particular life-saver.
+#ipad
 Need more than just a drawing tablet?
 Thanks to massive improvements in its stylus technology and display sensitivity, our testing judged that Apple's iPad is now a serious contender in the drawing tablet market, and the latest 12.9-inch iPad Pro is top of the range.
 Not only is it one of the best tablets ever, it's also a serious tool for animators, whether you want to use as a stand-alone tablet or hook it up to your computer as a pen display.